abdenlab/oxbow/docs/user-guide/quickstart.md

 ).pl()
 ```

-The lazy data structures returned by a data source are able to perform column projection through oxbow.
-In the following example, only the four fields passed to the polars `select` method will be parsed when the output gets computed.
+The lazy data structures returned by a data source are able to push the column projection operation down to oxbow.
+In the following example, only the four fields passed to the polars `LazyFrame.select` method will be parsed when the output gets computed.

 ```{code-cell} ipython3
 df = (